mariannazhang/PowerPoint-auto-coding/readme.md

+# Getting started
-# Getting started: adding autocoding to new or pre-existing stimuli
+## I want to create new stimuli with autocoding
 If you are creating new stimuli, or have pre-existing study materials that you'd like to add autocoding functionality to, follow the below steps.

 0. **Clone/fork this repo**, or **download the files** here as a .zip and unzip them.